executium/api-version-2/README.md

 ------------ | ------------
 [rest-api.md](./rest-api.md) | Detailed information on the Executium V2 Rest API (/api/v2)
-[errors.md](./errors.md) | Details and descriptions of error messages from the Rest API [supported-symbols.md](./supported-symbols.md) | Information related to the current supported symbols by executium.
+[errors.md](./errors.md) | Details and descriptions of error messages from the Rest API [symbols-supported.md](./symbols-supported.md) | Information related to the current supported symbols by executium.
+[exchanges-supported.md](./exchanges-supported.md) | Information related to the current supported exchanges by executium.

 ## Supported Exchanges in Version 2
 A table of supported exchanges in executium for version 2.
 The following table is the status as of 10th June 2020.